jeremy-tang03/marvel-search/README.md

 - In lighthouse, the main metrics affecting performance were time to interactive (8.2s) and largest contentful paint (7.7s).
 - In the network tab, a large amount of time is spent waitin for documents from the server (css, js, etc.)
 - When throttling the network, images can somtimes take a while to appear.
+- A search for "a" was about 35Kb in size.
+Images were 100kb in size.

 # With compression and caching
 - When making searches that have already been done previously, the performance is greatly incereased as some of the images and search results can be gotten from the disk instead of fetching them.
 Results of a search for "i" went from 500ms to 1ms.